Gold Award Girl Scouts

 Educate and inspire

-- Complete your Gold Award Final Report by September 30th of the year you graduate from high school (Class of 2017, you have until September 30, 2017)
+- Complete your Gold Award Final Report by September 30th of the year you graduate from high school (Class of 2020, please see extension deadline and eligibility at top of page)